astechedu/WebDevOpsTutorial/dockerized.js.apps.md

 Dockerfile:

-      # Fetching the latest node image on alpine linux
+      # Fetching the latest node (node:latest or node) image on alpine linux
       FROM node:18-alpine

       # install simple http server for serving static content